OuhscBbmc/redcap-manual-v1/check/part11.md

 #### Does the signature record include the printed name of the signer, date/time of signing, and the meaning of the signature (e.g., review, approval)? {#sec-check-part11-esignatures-components-datetime}

 Yes, REDCap has the capability of collecting all of these various signature components.
 These components must be incorporated into the design of the REDCap survey.

-It is the responsbility of the RT to ensure that all required signature components are included in their REDCap survey.
+It is the responsibility of the RT to ensure that all required signature components are included in their REDCap survey.

 #### Is the date/time automatically captured by the system (vs. user-entered)? {#sec-check-part11-esignatures-components-datetime}

 Yes, REDCap automatically captures the survey completion date/time.
 REDCap also has the capability of capturing the date in a separate field which can either be manually entered or automatically captured.

 It is the responsibility of the RT to design and implement the appropriate date/time capture as is appropriate for their study.